Dealing With Toxic Parents in a Christian Way

 God wants above all for us to prosper and be in good mental and physical health (3 John 1:2) because He loves us.
 Our bodies are temples of the Holy Spirit that should honor God (1 Corinthians 6:19-20).
-We need to give ourselves permission to protect ourselves from harmful parental behavior.
+We need to allow ourselves to take measures to protect us from harmful parental behavior.
 We should not feel guilty if we chose to avoid or to limit our contact with toxic parents to protect our mental health.

 Do Not Let Their Words Define Who You Are

-Many people allow their parents’ harmful behavior define who they are.
-Adult children of toxic parents may identify themselves as ugly, stupid, naïve, lazy weak, and bad because those are the negative messages they heard growing up.
+Many people allow their parents’ harmful behavior to define who they are.
+Adult children of toxic parents may identify themselves as ugly, stupid, naïve, lazy weak, and bad because those definitions are the negative messages they heard growing up.
 For a long time, my parents, in part, defined who I was.
 I was a lesser human being who was dumb and could not do anything right.
-I was bad and rude, deserving constant physical punishment.
+I was bad, rude, and deserved constant physical punishment.

 When I started studying the Bible and living a Christian life in my early teens, I learned that God has a different definition of who I was.
 God sees me as I truly am – an intelligent, capable, and wise woman who deserves honor and respect.
 I rejected the negative childhood messages and stopped blaming myself for how my parents treated me.
 I no longer saw myself as a stupid, lower species of human who deserved constant punishment.
 I could deal with my parents as a mature Christian adult.